elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

 # Instrumenting Python applications with EDOT SDKs on Kubernetes

-This document focuses on instrumenting Python applications on Kubernetes, using the OpenTelemetry Operator, EDOT Collectors and the [EDOT Python](https://github.com/elastic/elastic-otel-python) SDK.
+This document focuses on instrumenting Python applications on Kubernetes, using [Elastic Distribution of OpenTelemetry Python (EDOT Python)](https://github.com/elastic/elastic-otel-python) together with the OpenTelemetry Operator and EDOT Collectors described in the [getting started](./README.md) guide.

-For general knowledge about the EDOT Python SDK, refer to the [getting started guide](https://github.com/elastic/elastic-otel-python/blob/main/docs/get-started.md).
+For general knowledge about the EDOT Python SDK, refer to the [EDOT Python docs](https://github.com/elastic/elastic-otel-python/blob/main/docs/get-started.md).

-For general information about instrumenting applications on kubernetes, refer to [instrumenting applications](./instrumenting-applications.md)
+For general information about instrumenting applications on kubernetes, refer to [instrumenting applications](./instrumenting-applications.md).

+## Supported environments and configuration

+- EDOT Python container image supports `glibc` and `musl` based auto-instrumentation for Python 3.12.
+- `musl` based containers instrumentation requires an [extra annotation](https://opentelemetry.io/docs/kubernetes/operator/automatic/#annotations-python-musl) and operator v0.113.0+.
+- To enable logs auto-instrumentation, refer to [auto-instrument python logs](https://opentelemetry.io/docs/kubernetes/operator/automatic/#auto-instrumenting-python-logs).
+- To disable specific instrumentation libraries, refer to [excluding auto-instrumentation](https://opentelemetry.io/docs/kubernetes/operator/automatic/#python-excluding-auto-instrumentation).
+- For a full list of configuration options, refer to [Python specific configuration](https://opentelemetry.io/docs/zero-code/python/configuration/#python-specific-configuration).
+- For Python specific limitations when using the OpenTelemetry operator, refer to [Python-specific topics](https://opentelemetry.io/docs/zero-code/python/operator/#python-specific-topics).

 ## Guided example to instrument a Python app with EDOT Python SDK on Kubernetes